 Brigitte Sossou Perenyi

-Brigitte is an international activist, researcher and the producer of Katsotso, a citizen journalist-led multi-media project and SMS advocacy system we are developing in Ghana with On our Radar.
+Brigitte is an international activist, researcher and the producer of Katsotso, a citizen journalist-led multi-media project we are developing in Ghana in conjunction with Impact Africa.
 Brigitte, who was born in Togo, is a survivor of the trokosi practice, a form of ritual and sexual servitude, practised in communities in Ghana, Togo, Benin and Nigeria.
 She has dedicated her life to using her personal story and experience to end the trokosi practice and empower marginalised communities.

-Suzanne Pearson is an undergraduate at the University of York studying towards a BSc in film and television production.
+Suzanne Pearson has a degree in film and television production from the University of York.
 She secured a place in 2013 at the NFTS and BFI talent campus as editor and script supervisor for the short film ‘The Other Side of the Wall’ which premiered at the BFI Southbank and was then shown at the British Film Festival and the Portobello Film Festival.
-She has assistant directed a music video for musicians Ato X Eden for their song ‘Notion’ and acted as assistant director and producer for ‘Birdwatching’ a short film commissioned by Exeter Phoenix Digital which premiered at 2 Short Nights Film Festival in Exeter.
-Suzanne is an experienced sound recordist, most recently for ‘The Unveiling’, which won Best Yorkshire Student Drama from the Royal Television Society Student Awards and ‘Best Horror’ in the Los Angeles Independent Film Festival Awards.
-Suzanne is fortunate to be one of the first Royal Television Society bursary recipients.
+Suzanne is an experienced sound recordist and is fortunate to be one of the first Royal Television Society bursary recipients.
 She speaks fluent Spanish and English.
+Suzanne is an assistant producer and editor with Pearl Works.